Tech-at-DU/React-Redux-Tetris-Tutorial/P13-Connect-Controls/readme.md

 }
 ```

 Still no visual changes yet, we still have a couple more components to connect up.
 Make sure everything still loads correctly in the browser!
 Our Controls now **uses Redux/Flux to manage application state!**

+**Challenge**

+Right now the buttons are all enabled (because `isRunning` is true.)
+Can you think of a way to disable the buttons?

+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-

+Go to `src/utils.js` and set `isRunning` in `defaultState` to `false`.
+This should disable all of the buttons.
+Set it back to true when you're done.

 # Now Commit